DienNM/spring-showcases/spring-security/sample02/README.md

 Case 1:
     - Using default Authentication
     - Customize form-login, logout
     - Using Spring security Taglib

-Case 2:
+Case 2: Customize UserDetailsService

-    - Customize Authentication
+    - By default, spring security is using InMemoryUserDetailsManager for tag: user-service